KevinMarquette/kevinmarquette.github.io/_draft/2018-05-13-Powershell-variables.md

 ## Types

+PowerShell variables are untyped by default.
+What I mean by that is that a variable can contain any data of any type.
+You are free to reuse variables for different things.
+As a scritping language, this is very common feature.
+But there are good reasons to understand the type of data that you have.

 Every value and object has a type associated with it.
 Variables can be strongly typed so that they only contain data of a specified type.

     [int]$number = 1